 This is made even more complicated by the fact that there’s no single test used for point 2).
 Serum tryptase and whole-blood histamine can be used as markers, but so can urinary histamine metabolites such as N-methylhistamine .

-What’s the best mast cell activation syndrome diet?
+What’s the best diet for mast cell activation syndrome?

 A common approach to MCAS is to follow a low-histamine diet.
 This involves reducing or eliminating both foods that contain histamine and foods that stimulate histamine release.